lingtalfi/Light_Kit/README.md

 BabyYaml page configuration files
 ===========
+2019-04-25 -> 2021-02-26

-A page configuration file is a [babyYaml](https://github.com/lingtalfi/BabyYaml) file which contains the [page configuration array defined in kit](https://github.com/lingtalfi/Kit).
+A page configuration file (aka kit page) is a [babyYaml](https://github.com/lingtalfi/BabyYaml) file which contains the [page configuration array defined in kit](https://github.com/lingtalfi/Kit).

 Each file contains the configuration for one given page.